jorgebucaran/hyperapp/README.md

 }
 ```

-The Virtual DOM allows us to write code as if the entire document is redrawn on each change, while we only update the parts of the DOM that actually changed.
-We try to do this in the least number of steps possible, by comparing the new Virtual DOM against the previous one.
-This leads to high efficiency, since typically only a small percentage of nodes need to change, and changing real DOM nodes is costly compared to recalculating the Virtual DOM.
+The virtual DOM allows us to write code as if the entire document is redrawn on each change, while we only update the parts of the DOM that actually changed.
+We try to do this in the least number of steps possible, by comparing the new virtual DOM against the previous one.
+This leads to high efficiency, since typically only a small percentage of nodes need to change, and changing real DOM nodes is costly compared to recalculating the virtual DOM.

-### Virtual Node Builder
+### Virtual Nodes

-To help you create Virtual Nodes in a more compact way, Hyperapp provides a hyperscript-style <samp>h</samp> function.
-The <samp>h</samp> function takes an element's name or a function that returns a Virtual Node (see [Components](#components)), optional attributes and optional array of children elements.
+Hyperapp provides <samp>hyperapp.h</samp> to create virtual nodes.
+The <samp>h</samp> function takes an element's name or a function that returns a virtual node (see [Components](#components)), optional attributes and optional array of children elements.

 ```js
 import { h } from "hyperapp"